-Showering or taking a bathShowering with your ring on exposes it to soapy suds, conditioners, and gritty scrubs.
+Showering with your ring on exposes it to soapy suds, conditioners, and gritty scrubs.
 These products can scratch or stick to your ring, leaving residue that will make it look lackluster.

 See More: Can We Guess Your Engagement Ring Style?

 Cooking or baking